Canon 1D vs Nikon Z5

 Studio photographers will appreciate that the Canon 1D (unlike the Z5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The Z5 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 1D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 1D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 1D was succeeded by the Canon 1D Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 1D and Z5 can be found, respectively, in the Canon 1D Manual (free pdf) or the online Nikon Z5 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 1D or the Nikon Z5 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.